 Food is readily available during late spring and through the summer, though birds will still visit your feeders.

 When it comes to water, birds get most of what they need from natural sources and rainwater.
 However, when they find a convenient water source, like a birdbath or a water feature in your yard, they will prefer this to travel to a distant natural source that might be some distance away.
 It is always better to have food and drinks in one place!

 During periods of dry weather or in arid regions, a water source will attract a large number and variety of birds.

 Water must be consistently available in your yard so that birds rely on it and return when they get thirsty or need a bath.
-Water will need to be re-filled or replaced altogether, depending on how often it is used.
+Water will need to be refilled or replaced altogether, depending on how often it is used.
 If several birds drink and bathe in one water source, it will get messy sooner.
-Over time you will be able to tell how often water will need to be refilled or replaced.
+Over time you can tell how often water will need to be refilled or replaced.

 Evangelio Gonzalez/Flickr/CC by 2.0

 All Birds need cover to nest, hide from predators, and protect themselves from the weather.
 Even if your yard is small, a mixture of trees, shrubs, and hedgerows can give them hiding places in the summer and storm protection in the winter.
 While having vegetative cover helps, feeders in yards with little to no cover will still attract some more common birds.

 Some birds are rather shy and will not approach a feeder if there is not enough cover nearby, while others don’t need much at all.
 A good example is our buntings that only use the feeders with plenty of vegetative cover around them.
 Neighbors that have little to no vegetative cover go without a single bunting visiting their feeder.